gopala-kr/ldr/z_ios.md

     <figure class="figure">
         <a name="//apple_ref/doc/uid/TP40007072-CH2-SW15" title="Processing events in the main run loop"></a>
 <img src="https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Art/event_draw_cycle_a_2x.png" alt="Processing events in the main run loop" width="608" height="406"></figure>
-    <p>Many types of events can be delivered in an iOS app.
-The most common ones are listed in <span class="content_text"></span>.
-Many of these event types are delivered using the main run loop of your app, but some are not.
-Some events are sent to a delegate object or are passed to a block that you provide.
-For information about how to handle most types of events—including touch, remote control, motion, accelerometer, and gyroscopic events—see <em><!--a target="_self" -->Event Handling Guide for iOS<!--/a--></em>.</p>
     <a name="//apple_ref/doc/uid/TP40007072-CH2-SW16" title="Common types of events for iOS apps"></a>
     <div class="tableholder">
         <table class="graybox" border="0" cellspacing="0" cellpadding="5">